PaddlePaddle/Paddle/doc/v2/howto/cluster/multi_cluster/k8s_distributed_en.md

 We introduced how to create a PaddlePaddle Job with a single node on Kuberentes in the previous document.
-In this article, we will introduce how to craete a PaddlePaddle job with multiple nodes on Kubernetes cluster.
+In this article, we will introduce how to create a PaddlePaddle job with multiple nodes on Kubernetes cluster.

 ## Overall Architecture

-Before creating a training job, the users need to deploy the Python scripts and training data which have already been sliced on the precast path in the distributed file system(We can use the different type of Kuberentes Volumes to mount different distributed file system).
-Before start training, The program would copy the training data into the Container and also save the models at the same path during training.
+Before creating a training job, the users need to slice the training data and deploy the Python scripts along with it into the distributed file system (We can use the different type of Kuberentes Volumes to mount different distributed file systems).
+Before training starts, The program will copy the training data into the Container and also save the models at the same path during training.
 The global architecture is as follows:

 ![PaddlePaddle on Kubernetes Architecture](src/k8s-paddle-arch.png)

-The above figure describes a distributed training architecture which contains 3 nodes, each Pod would mount a folder of the distributed file system to save training data and models by Kubernetes Volume.
-Kubernetes created 3 Pod for this training phase and scheduled these on 3 nodes, each Pod has a PaddlePaddle container.
-After the containers have been created, PaddlePaddle would start up the communication between PServer and Trainer and read training data for this training job.
+The above figure describes a distributed training architecture which contains 3 nodes, each Pod mounts a folder of the distributed file system to save training data and models by Kubernetes Volume.
+Kubernetes created 3 Pods for this training phase and scheduled these on 3 nodes, each Pod has a PaddlePaddle container.
+After the containers car created, PaddlePaddle starts up the communication between PServer and Trainer and read training data for this training job.

-As the description above, we can start up a PaddlePaddle distributed training job on a ready Kubernetes cluster as the following steps:
+As the description above, we can start up a PaddlePaddle distributed training job on a Kubernetes ready cluster with the following steps:

 1. [Build PaddlePaddle Docker Image](#Build a Docker Image)
 1. [Split training data and upload to the distributed file system](#Upload Training Data)